Table of Contents

 Unlike DevOps, MLOps is still in its infancy so it requires that teams use a combination of tools, each better suited for some of the steps in the machine learning life cycle.
 MLOps also still often times requires human supervision, regardless of the level of automation.

 Nonetheless, this relative immaturity of the field does not mean that there aren't already tools out there that teams can use to handle different parts of the machine learning life cycle.
 Quite the contrary.
 Let's look into some of the more popular ones.

-To understand which tools are popular, and why, we need to separate them based on what problems they solve.
+To understand which tools are popular, and why, you need to separate them based on what problems they solve.
 As mentioned earlier, because of how relatively new the field of MLOps is, most companies use a combination of tools.
-We will not mention all of the available tools here - the list is too long to fit inside one article.
-However, we will give a short overview of the most popular ones and what they can be used for.
+I will not mention all of the available tools here - the list is too long to fit inside one article.
+However, I will give a short overview of the most popular ones and what they can be used for.

 Generally speaking, MLOps tools can roughly be grouped by the problem they solve.
-Therefore, we have:
+Therefore, there are tools for:

 Kubeflow is an open-source toolkit consisting of a set of compatible tools and frameworks that facilitate solving various machine learning tasks.
 While it is held back a bit by the fact that it is relatively new, it is fast becoming the preferred solution for large companies doing machine learning at scale.

 Features of Kubeflow include:

 - Built for Kubernetes